elaforge/karya/doc/overview.md

 compactly, but falls apart with different scales or additive rhythms.
 Similarly, since time is explicit and spatial, it's less efficient than notation which can make assumptions about the rhythmic conventions, such as written konnakol or Javanese kepatihan.
+To deal with that, I have sub-languages for things like konnakol which output score notation.

 - At the moment it's still early in development, and has many underdocumented and buggy parts.
-It's also changing rapidly, and code written against internal interfaces is likely to be broken by changes down the line.
+It's also changing rapidly, and code written against internal interfaces may be broken by changes down the line.
 And there's no defined external interface yet, so effectively everything is an internal interface.

 ## Documentation

 Don't hesitate to look at [haddock documentation](../haddock/index.html) or the [source](../hscolour/).
-Since using karya probably involves writing code that interacts with the internal APIs, you'll need to be familiar with the code.
+Since using karya probably involves writing code that interacts with the internal APIs, you'll need to be familiar with at least some of the code.
 Sometimes the documentation isn't exported as haddock, so if the haddock seems sparse try the "source" link.
 Whenever possible, I try to keep documentation in the haddock, since it's easier to keep up to date if it's next to the code that implements it.

 [My blog](http://elaforge.blogspot.com/) has notes I have taken during development.
 It's mostly just notes to myself.